ankaAR/bestiario5e/_creatures/shambling-mound.md

 ***Multiataque.*** The shambling mound makes two slam attacks.
 If both attacks hit a Medium or smaller target, the target is grappled (escape DC 14), and the shambling mound uses its Engulf on it.

 ***Slam.*** Melee Weapon Attack: +7 al ataque, alcance 5 pies, un objetivo.
-Impacto: 13 (2d8 + 4) bludgeoning damage.
+Impacto: 13 (2d8 + 4) puntos de daño contundente.

 ***Engulf.*** The shambling mound engulfs a Medium or smaller creature grappled by it.
-The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) bludgeoning damage.
+The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) puntos de daño contundente.
 If the mound moves, the engulfed target moves with it.
 The mound can have only one creature engulfed at a time.